fortran-lang/stdlib/doc/specs/stdlib_specialfunctions_gamma.md

 \Gamma(z)=\int_{0}^{\infty}x^{z-1}e^{-x}dx, \;\;  z\in \mathbb{C} \setminus 0, -1, -2, \cdots

-Fortran 2018 standard implements intrinsic gamma function of real type argument in single and double precisions.
+Fortran 2018 standard implements the intrinsic gamma function of real type argument in single and double precisions.
 Here the gamma function is extended to both integer and complex arguments.
-The values of gamma function with integer arguments are exact.
-The values of gamma function with complex arguments are approximated in single and double precisions by using Lanczos approxiamtion.
+The values of the gamma function with integer arguments are exact.
+The values of the gamma function with complex arguments are approximated in single and double precisions by using Lanczos approximation.

 ### Syntax